 The multi-faceted complex is projected to draw approximately 320,000 visitors a year.
 Dreyfuss & Blackford’s design carefully preserves the facade of the original 1912 Willis Polk-designed structure while adding decidedly modern building elements as counterpoints.
 The project is targeting LEED Platinum certification and includes several cutting edge alternative energy demonstration features.

-In April 2011, a grant of $7M was awarded to the Powerhouse Science Center to build the new Earth & Space Science Center building which will house the new full-dome digital theater, the new Aerojet Challenger Learning Center and The Magic Planet interactive exhibit among others.
+In April 2011, a grant of $7M was awarded to the Powerhouse Science Center to build the new Earth & Space Science Center building which will house the new full-dome digital theater, the new Aerojet Challenger Learning Center and The Magic Planet interactive exhibits, among others.

 In December 2011, Aerojet donated $1.5M for the new Aerojet Challenger Learning Center.